burtonator/raven/README.md

 - There are some problems getting streaming working properly with the 'openai' Node client and the latencies can be seriously improved.
 - I need to improve error handling and clean up the code a bit more as it's mostly a PoC.

-# Tree / Smart Execution of Pre-fetching Questions
+# Tree View and Smart Execution of Pre-fetching Questions

 <img src="example-smart.png">